 Host: Fugro Innovation & Technology B. V., Webinar

 The COVID-19 pandemic led to a change of plan with respect to the initial proposal for this event, originally scheduled to take place in The Netherland 5-6 May 2020, hosted by TREASURE beneficiaries Fugro.
 With The Netherlands and a large part of the world in lockdown around March 2020, there was great uncertainty about the possibility to travel.
 As a consequence, the event was re-scheduled to 11-13 May and held online using Microsoft Teams, while still hosted by Fugro.

 This event was the last official occasion for the ESRs to present their achievements over the last three years before they end their employment contract with their host beneficiaries.
 The event was organised so that focus could be placed exclusively on the ESRs and on the need for the consortium to appraise the final stages of their work.

 The Ultimate Real Time EGNSS Solution: achievements and the near future

 Date: 19-21 October 2020

-In light of the unpredictable situation due to the COVID-19 pandemic and after thoughtful discussions with the TREASURE management board, it has been decided to move the TREASURE Final Conference to a fully online, virtual experience to take place during 19-21 October 2020.
+In light of the unpredictable situation due to the COVID-19 pandemic and after thoughtful discussions with the TREASURE management board, it was decided to move the TREASURE Final Conference to a fully online, virtual experience during 19-21 October 2020.

-The aim is to maximise the impact of TREASURE’s final outcomes by introducing them to the market.
-A number of relevant invited speakers kindly agreed to provide insight on different aspects of the project, covering both the technical and the business sides of real time high accuracy GNSS positioning and applications.
-At this stage, a number of quality papers and presentations of TREASURE’s research and practical results have been published and the conference will attract industry and academia, not only in Europe but worldwide.
-Exposure of results and of the Fellows themselves will boost the exploitation of TREASURE and the job prospects of its young researchers.
+The aim was to maximise the impact of TREASURE’s final outcomes by introducing them to the market.
+A number of relevant invited speakers provided insight on different aspects of the project, covering both the technical and the business sides of real time high accuracy GNSS positioning and applications.
+Exposure of results and of the Fellows themselves boosted the exploitation of TREASURE and the job prospects of its young researchers.